5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 So, in order to be able to boot the system with patched-in drivers ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.

-## How to enable the spoof
+## Instructions
-Prior to the release of `RestrictEvents.kext`, Booter and Kernel Patches were required to install and run macOS Monterey and newer on unsupported hardware.
-It turns out that these patches have negative affect on Bluetooth (&rarr; check "Previous Method" section for details)
+Prior to the release of `RestrictEvents.kext`, Booter and Kernel patches were required to enable the VMM board-id, to install an run macOS Monterey and newer on unsupported hardware.
+It turned out that the kernel patches had negative effects on Bluetooth because enabling the VMM Board-ID skipped the loading of BT firmware (&rarr; See "Previous Method" section for details).
+This has been resolved now.

 - Mount your EFI
 - Open your `config.plist` with ProperTree
-- Copy the 2 patches from OCLP's [`Booter/Patch`](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L220-L267) section to your `config.plist`
+- Copy the "Skip Board ID check" patch from OCLP's [`Booter/Patch`](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L220-L243) section to your `config.plist` and **enable** it.
-- Enable both patches (set them to "true")
-- Add [RestrictEvent.kext](https://github.com/acidanthera/RestrictEvents/releases) 1.1.3 or newer to your EFI/OC/Kext folder and config.plist
+- Add [RestrictEvent.kext](https://github.com/acidanthera/RestrictEvents/releases) 1.1.3 or newer to your `EFI/OC/Kext` folder and `config.plist`
 - Delete `-no_compat_check` boot-arg (if present)
 - Add `revpatch=sbvmm` to boot-args or as as an NVRAM variable: <br> ![revpatch](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/a1ee759c-ced4-4669-97b4-9be8833fe57b)
 - Optional (but recommended): Under `PlatformInfo/Generic`, pick the correct/designated [SMBIOS for your CPU family/system](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/CPU_to_SMBIOS.md) and generate new serials, etc (with OCAT or GenSMBIOS for example)